zyl120/Naloxone_Safety_Kit/user_manual/gui_manual/gui_manual.md

 When it is impossible to make emergency phone calls, the system will speak the alarm message loudly using these settings.

 ### Alarm Message

+When failed to make phone call request, the alarm message will be passed to the Google text-to-speech engine and a mp3 file will be generated.
+Then the generated mp3 file will be played.
+Therefore, it is recommended to include some meaningful words, such as "someone has overdosed" in this alarm message so that people can have a better idea of the incident.

+### Voice Volume

+You can use the slider to adjust the volume of the alarm.
+The best voice volume should make the alarm message be clear.

+### Testing

+You can test the current settings using the test button.
+You should always start with a lower voice volume before moving to higher volume.
+Remember to save the settings after the testing since the changes will not be automatically saved.

+## Power

+In this section, you can control the power consumption of the device as well as cooling options.

+### Enable Power Saving

+N/A

+### Active Hours
+N/A

+### Enable Active Cooling

+Although it is not necessary to have the fan installed for the Raspberry Pi to run continuously, it is recommended to have a cooling fan set up so that the hot air can be blown out of the box quickly.
+By enabling this function, the cooling fan will be turned on when necessary.
+Otherwise, the cooling fan will always be kept off.

+### Threshold Temperature

+The minimum temperature to turn on the cooling fan.
+It is recommended to set the value to 176 degrees so that the noise can be minimized.
+A linear relationship between the temperature and fan speed will be used.

+## Admin

+In this section, you can control the behavior of the device.

+### Admin Passcode

+The passcode to unlock all setting sections.
+You can leave this empty if you want the settings to be accessible to everyone.
+However, leaving this empty will also nullify the naloxone passcode.

+### Naloxone Passcode

+The passcode to unlock the Naloxone settings.
+It is possible to have a different Naloxone passcode than the admin passcode.

+### Allow Paramedics to Get Naloxone Passcode

+If you enable this, the paramedics can retrieve the naloxone passcode by providing their phone numbers in the passcode page.
+Their phone numbers will also be sent to the admin so that some help can be offered by the admin.
+If you disable this, the paramedics can only notify the admin via SMS.
+The passcode retrieval requires Twilio balance.

+### Admin Phone Number

+The phone number of the admin.
+By providing this, the admin can receive SMS about the status of the device. *You need to format the admin phone number with the area code.* The system will automatically check the validity of the phone number.
+If the entered phone number is valid, a green border will be shown around the text box.
+Otherwise, it will be red.
+The system does not prevent invalid phone numbers from being saved, although this will fail the phone call request.

+### Test Setup with Admin Phone Number

+It is always a good idea to test the emergency calling during the setup process.
+By pressing the Call or SMS button, the admin will receive a phone call or an SMS about the message that the emergency service will hear.

+### Enable SMS Report

+More incidents can be reported to the admin.
+By enabling this, the admin can receive status update of the device.
+Some SMS, such as the passcode retrieval request by paramedics, cannot be disabled.

+### Toggle Door Switch

+It will be helpful if the admin wants to disable the door sensor when modifying the device.
+By pressing the "Disarm" button, the device will ignore the signal sent by the door sensor.
+A red door sensor icon will be shown in the bottom right corner of the screen.
+It is also possible to reset the device in the door open page with the door sensor disabled.
+Entering the settings page will always disarm the door switch, although the red icon will not be shown.
+You should always remember to turn on the door sensor after the work by pressing the "Arm" button.

+### Exit

+By pressing this button, the program will exit to the desktop.